 The Hotline does not replace existing reporting mechanisms across U-M's campuses or in the Health System, but rather serves as an additional option.
 For an overview of other reporting mechanisms, see other ways to make a report.

 The Compliance Hotline is not for reporting criminal or medical emergencies.
 For emergency assistance, please call 911.

-day, 7 days per week
+Available 24 hours per day, 7 days per week

-Multi-lingual staff
+📥 Multi-lingual staff